flashbots/suave-specs/specs/rigil/README.md

 ### Confidential Compute Request Flow

-The SUAVE-enabled node and the MEVM support multiple new data types, which are all specified in the [SUAVE Chain spec](./suave-chain.md#custom-types).
+The SUAVE Kettle and the MEVM support multiple new data types, which are all specified in the [Kettle spec](./kettle.md#containers).

 The diagram below showcases how these different types interact to enable confidential computation on SUAVE Kettles.